Exploring the Who, What, When of Conference Room Pilots

 Conference Room Pilots

-I'll first start by saying this article addresses the mid-implementation conference room pilot.
+First, this article addresses the mid-implementation conference room pilot (“CRP”).
 Many people talk about a conference room pilot as an activity in the sales cycle where you try before you buy.
 We tend not to do that because it's unlikely to be tailored enough to be a good experience for potential clients.
 If we did present something during the sales cycle we'd call that a "Hands-On Lab."

 Who participates in a CRP?